 FOR IMMEDIATE RELEASE

-INDIANAPOLIS — The presentation of the Maynard K. Hine Medal during the IUPUI Alumni Leaders Dinner on Feb.
-21 recognizes alumni and volunteer leaders for their contributions in support of the campus and its alumni programs.
+INDIANAPOLIS — Three IUPUI alumni will be presented with the Maynard K. Hine Award at a ceremony in Indianapolis on Thursday, Sept.
+22. The award recognizes alumni and volunteer leaders for their contributions in support of the campus and its alumni programs.

-The following are brief bios of the recipients:
+The following are brief biographies of each recipient: